 If you are uninsured but have had health insurance coverage from a previous employer, you may still be able to obtain coverage for yourself and your family for a limited period of time, through the Consolidated Omnibus Budget Reconciliation Act (COBRA).
 Contact your current or former employer for information.
 For details about COBRA, please contact the billing office of the facility where you received care.

 Intermountain provides medical care regardless of a patient’s ability to pay.
-For information about Intermountain's Financial Assistance Program, please call the billing office of any Intermountain facility and ask to speak with an Eligibility Counselor.
+For information about Intermountain's Financial Assistance Program, view our downloadable brochure or call the billing office of any Intermountain facility and ask to speak with an Eligibility Counselor.

 Intermountain Healthcare is a Utah-based, not-for-profit system of 22 hospitals, 185 clinics, a Medical Group with some 1,400 employed physicians, a health plans division called SelectHealth, and other health services.
 Helping people live the healthiest lives possible, Intermountain is widely recognized as a leader in clinical quality improvement and in efficient healthcare delivery.